ABOUT OUR TRAILS

-- Be alert for poison ivy
+- Be alert for poison ivy and wasps nests

 - Stay well above the high tide line and black rocks on the headlands side of the island, between Green Point and Lobster Cove.
 Do not swim, wade, or scuba dive in these areas.
 Tidal currents and undertow make rescue impossible.

 Trails on the map are indicated by number, name, and level of difficulty, and marked at each end and at junctions with white trail numbers on small green blocks of wood on trees.
-Trails crossing ledges are also marked with cairns (small stacks of stones).
-Please do not disturb or build cairns.